 “Of the nine wood stoves that have cropped up in my area, the worst by far is the one next door, which belongs to a North Cowichan Wood Stove Exchange recipient.
 This neighbour’s volume of smoke doubled and I thought he was having a chimney fire, when he relayed to me the good news that he had a brand new stove courtesy of North Cowichan!”
 In larger quantities, abietic acid is known to in workers who are exposed to pine resin.
 Dehydroabietic acid has also been shown to be to human epithelial and fibroblast cells and to cause neurological impairments in animal studies.

-Residential wood burning remains Libby’s largest source of PM2.5, and, as of mid-2016, Libby was still not in attainment of US EPA particulate standards according to the Montana Department of Environmental Quality.
+Residential wood burning remains Libby’s largest source of PM2.5, and, as of mid-2017, Libby is still not in attainment of US EPA particulate standards according to the Montana Department of Environmental Quality.

 In British Columbia, a “did not find a consistent relationship between stove technology upgrades and indoor air quality improvements in homes where stoves were exchanged.”
 In addition, a 2015 on BC’s wood stove exchange program noted that, in spite of the popularity of the program, “there has not yet been a clear reduction in fine particulate matter pollution coming from residential wood stoves.”